 5. Bacteria Build-Up

 It’s no secret that bacteria is everywhere.
 However, it can accumulate on surfaces like headphones and earphones.
 This is because they’re continuously placed in the ear canal, which may not be cleaned often.
-It also promotes bacterial growth in the
+It also promotes bacterial growth in the ear, making you prone to infections.

 What’s worse is that we constantly touch earphones with our hands.
 This can just add to that bacterial growth.